Versality in toric geometry: Introduction

+The full details for this are given in Section \ref{sec vers}.
+The main result of this paper is the following theorem. \begin{theorem} For all compact edges $d$ of $P$ assume that the sub-monoid $\ktT_d\subset \ktT$ is generated by degree $1$ elements.
+Then the maximal $\baseMkick\subseteq\A_k^\gens$ with $\ell^{-1}(\baseMkick)\subseteq \spec k[\ktT]$ yields the deformation diagram, which is maximal with prescribed tangent space $T^1(-R)$.
+That is, the family $\tX\to \mM$ cannot be extended to a larger deformation of $X$ without enlarging the ambient linear space of the base. \end{theorem}

 Note that Theorem \ref{main con intro} has been shown in \cite{alt} and \cite{budapest} for the special case of $X$ lacking singularities in codimension two, which is a very special case of $\ktT_d$ being generated by degree 1 elements for all compact edges $d$ of $P$, see Section \ref{sec vers}.
-Our main result holds much more general and is obtained with different techniques than in \cite{alt} and \cite{budapest}.\\
+Our main result holds more general and is obtained with different techniques than in \cite{alt} and \cite{budapest}.\\

 The first part of the paper (Sections~\ref{sec the main monoids}~to~\ref{sec flat}) focuses on the monoids $\ktT$ and $\ktS$.
 The main results there are the explicit descriptions of the generators of $\ktT$ and $\ktS$ (Proposition~\ref{prop generators t} and Corollary~\ref{cor gen ts}, respectively), and of the relations among them (Section~\ref{r:projectionOfSum} and Prop~\ref{prop tildelam}).
 An important feature is that the generators of $\ktT$ can be computed knowing only the compact edges of $P$.
 In Section~\ref{sec vers} we return to algebraic geometry, and introduce our main result: Theorem~\ref{th main}.
-Sections~\ref{sec loop}~to~\ref{sec-clusterCoord} are dedicated to the proof of the main result.\\
+Sections~\ref{sec loop}~to~\ref{sec-clusterCoord} are dedicated to the proof of the main result, which is obtained by proving that the obstruction map is injective.\\

 \begin{acknowledgement}

 We are greatful to Alessio Corti for his interest in this work and many useful conversations. \end{acknowledgement}